 What is STEAM?

-STEAM stands for Science, Technology, Engineering, Art, and Math.
+STEAM stands for Science, Technology, Engineering, Art,

 - A genuine STEAM program is inquiry-based and emphasizes critical thinking, reasoning, collaboration, investigation, and creativity.